Galapagos Rice Rat

 A native species struggling against its "Ship Rat" rivals

-Information about Galapagos Rice Rat
+What you need to know about the Galapagos Rice Rat

 Rats are the only terrestrial mammal that arrived and settled naturally in the archipelago.